 The decision to move to a senior living community is one of the most important decisions you will make in your lifetime.
 You will need to consider personal finances and the services you want to maintain your highest quality of life.
-Baptist Homes Society is licensed as a Continuing Care Retirement Community, which means we offer the full continuum of care on our two campuses–Baptist Homes and Providence Point.
+Baptist Senior Family is licensed as a Continuing Care Retirement Community, which means we offer the full continuum of care on our two campuses–Baptist Homes and Providence Point.

 Independent Living at Baptist Manor